Preventing Hash Collisions in Large Frontend Projects

 Issue Root Cause Resolution

-Non-deterministic chunk ordering across CI runners Parallel processing and OS-level filesystem ordering vary module IDs Enable moduleIds: 'deterministic' and lock Node.js/npm versions in CI
+Non-deterministic chunk ordering across CI runners Parallel processing and OS-level filesystem ordering vary module IDs Enable moduleIds: 'deterministic' and lock Node.js and npm versions in CI

 CDN serving stale assets despite correct fingerprint Cache key includes query strings or ignores filename hash Configure CDN to use exact URI as cache key and enforce Cache-Control: immutable